Marirow/Strawberi-CSS/README.md

 # 🍓 PFQ-Strawberi
-A series of CSS stylesheets for Pokefarm Q, an accessibility layout for accessing key site functions with the click of a single 🍓 Button.
+A series of accessibility stylesheets for Pokefarm Q, accessing key site functions with the click of a single 🍓 Button.

-**Strawberi does not automatically perform actions.** To comply with PFQ TOS (and the limitations of CSS), the 🍓 Button reorganizes inputs on the screen using the ::before pseudo-element.
-Because the ::before element exists separately from the original inputs, it can be affixed to the bottom of the screen without breaking the rest of the site.
-To reiterate: Clicking on the 🍓 Button performs the same input as clicking normally.
+**Strawberi does not automatically perform actions.** To comply with PFQ TOS (and CSS limitations), the 🍓 Button reorganizes inputs on the screen using the ::before pseudo-element.
 It does not and cannot perform inputs on its own.

 *Compatible with PFQ as of 4/2/24.
 QOL script recommended.*